workos/workos-node/README.md

 ## Beta Releases

 WorkOS has features in Beta that can be accessed via Beta releases.
-We would love for you to try these and share feedback with us before these features reach general audience (GA).
+We would love for you to try these and share feedback with us before these features reach general availability (GA).
 To install a Beta version, please follow the [installation steps](#installation) above using the Beta release version.

 > Note: there can be breaking changes between Beta versions.
 Therefore, we recommend pinning the package version to a